 Transparent may refer to any of the following:

 1. With hardware, transparent is a device that does nothing with data that passes through it.
+For example, a network hub passes all data to the other ports on the hub without analyzing any of the data.
 With software, a transparent program is a program that works so efficiently the user is unaffected or unaware that it is even working.

-2. In reference to an image or graphic, transparent refers to an image that is clear and can take the effect of any images behind it.
-Below is an example of an image with a transparent background; as you can see, each of the images are the same images but can be used with different backgrounds.
+2. With an image or graphic, transparent refers to an image that is clear and can take the effect of any images behind it.
+Below is an example of the Computer Hope logo with a transparent background.
+The image is the same but looks different with each of the different colored backgrounds.

-Almost all image editors used today are capable of making an image a transparent image.
-If you're having trouble making an image transparent make sure it's saved as a GIF format first.
-If you want to remove an image's transparency you need to flatten the image, often this can be accomplished by saving the image as a different format such as JPG or JPEG.
+Almost all image editors used today are capable of making a transparent image.
+If you're having trouble making an image transparent, make sure it's saved as a GIF or PNG format.
+To remove an image's transparency, flatten it in the image editor or by saving the image as a different format (e.g., JPG or JPEG).
 Additional help with creating transparent images is found in the document mentioned below.

 There is no HTML transparent color code.
 If you wanted to have text with a transparent background, you would need to create a transparent image with the text in the image.